wavefrontHQ/docs/pages/doc/proxies_configuring.md

 ## Data Buffering

 If the Wavefront proxy is unable to post received data to the Wavefront servers, it buffers the data to disk across a number of buffer files, and then tries to resend the points once the connection to the Wavefront servers is available again.
-If this buffering occurs, you'll see lines like this in wavefront.log:
+If this buffering occurs, you'll see lines like this in `wavefront.log`:

     2013-11-18 18:02:35,061 WARN  [com.wavefront.daemon.QueuedSshDaemonService] current retry queue sizes: [1/0/0/0]